Lazarus404/Lazarus404.github.io/digital-signal-processing/filters/butterworth.md

 <a href="/digital-signal-processing">&#x2190; Back to Digital Signal Processing</a>

-### Design a Lowpass Butterworth Filter
+### Design a Butterworth Filter

-A low pass Butterworth filter is required to be designed with the following specification;
+A (low pass or high pass) Butterworth filter is required to be designed with the following specification;

 $$\displaylines{
 H_{pass}dB = 3dB \\